5.8 Noncash Assets Transferred as Consideration

 of a discount for lack of control or income taxes.)
 The

-illustrates the ownership structure immediately before
+the ownership structure immediately before and after the

 Because A controls Sub X both before and after the acquisition, A must recognize Sub X’s assets and liabilities at their